 Gala in the Garden

-Sunday, Sept.
-14, 4 - 7 p.m.
+Sunday, September 14, 4 - 7 p.m.

+The Friends of The Arboretum cordially invite you to the 10th Annual Gala in the Garden to benefit development of Phase 2 of the Dorotha Smith Oatts Visitor Center and the Woodland Shade Garden.
 Join us for delicious hors d'oeuvres by Bayou Bluegrass Catering, delectable desserts by Martine's Pastries, adult beverages and an intriguing Silent Auction.
 Live music by Aaron Ferral (3:30-4:30PM) and the Dixie Group (4:30-7:00PM) will ensure a good time is enjoyed by all!

-Admission: $50 per person through Aug.
-25 ($60 per person after Aug.
-25); $35 per person under 35 years of age.
+Admission: $60/person; $35/person under 35 years of age.
 Call (859) 257-6955 for more information.

 Thursday, September 18, 12:15 - 1:30 p.m.